A topic from the subject of Chromatography in Chemistry.

 Procedure:

 1. Draw the starting line.
-Use a pencil or marker to draw a horizontal line about 2 cm from the bottom of a sheet of filter paper.
+Use a pencil to draw a horizontal line about 2 cm from the bottom of a sheet of filter paper.

 2. Apply the sample solutions.
-Apply small dots of each sample solution along the starting line, making sure that the dots are spaced apart.
+Apply small dots of each sample solution along the starting line, using a capillary tube or toothpick, ensuring the dots are spaced apart and small.

-5. Visualize the results.
-Once the solvent has reached the top of the paper, remove the filter paper from the developing chamber and allow it to dry.
+6. Visualize the results.
+Once the solvent front has reached the desired height, remove the filter paper from the beaker and allow it to dry.
 The separated substances will be visible as colored spots on the paper.
+If the substances are colorless, a visualizing agent may be required.

 Significance: